Peer Counseling

 Peer counselors were selected after submitting applications of interest and participating in group and individual interviews.
 Peer counselors demonstrated an interest in serving our community, and illustrated active listening skills, coachability, a commitment to self-care, and cultural awareness and competency.

 Peer counselors earned certificates in Psychological First Aid by completing a fully asynchronous, professional online learning course led by Dr. George Everly, author of the Johns Hopkins Guide to Psychological First Aid and international expert in crisis intervention.
-Additionally, peer counselors completed a synchronous, 5-hour training provided by Counseling and Psych Services (CAPS) professional staff and advanced doctoral students in Clinical Psychology.
+Additionally, peer counselors complete a 5-hour training led by Counseling and Psych Services (CAPS) professional staff and attend monthly trainings during the academic year.